dondsmithtx/gis-utils/openshift_containers/README.md

 run ./Create.sh

 <h2>Images</h2>
-* basegis-centos - Base centos 8 container with basic tools like git, docker, which etc.
+* basegis-centos - Base centos 8 container with basic tools like git, docker, which etc.<br>
 * gdal-fgdb - Gdal 3.3.0 with the fgdb driver built in.